mercadopago/devsite-docs/guides/ecosistema-presencial/create-and-manage-intent-point.en.md

 ## Refunding a payment

-If, once the payment has been made, you need to refund that received money, follow the steps below:
+If, once the payment has been made, you need to refund that received money, we recomend to [Create a refund](/developers/en/reference/chargebacks/_payments_id_refunds/post) by making a POST request to our API.

+If you want to refund the money manually, you can follow the steps below:
 1. On your Point device, press the **Menu** button.
 2. Go to the "Last payments" option and select the payment you want to refund.
 3. Click on "Refund charge" option, and confirm the refund.